xiangjunn/tp/docs/UserGuide.md

 </div>

 **Examples:**
-* `cumark 1` removes the bookmark of the first contact in SoConnect.
+* `cunmark 1` removes the bookmark of the first contact in SoConnect.
-* `cumark 2 3` removes the bookmarks of the second and third contact in SoConnect.
+* `cunmark 2 3` removes the bookmarks of the second and third contact in SoConnect.

 _See also: [Bookmarking a contact](#bookmarking-a-contact-cmark)_